Amina Cachalia: Death and funeral

+Personal life

+She met her future husband, Yusuf Cachalia, secretary of TIC through her political activity.
+They were friends of Nelson Mandela before his imprisonment at Robben Island in 1962.
+In 1995, Mandela asked Cachalia to marry him.
+At that time, he had been separated from his wife, Winnie Madikizela-Mandela.
+Cachalia turned down Mandela's proposal because she said, "I'm my own person and that I had just recently lost my husband whom I had enormous regard for".
+Mandela divorced Madikizela-Mandela a year later and married Graça Machel in 1998.

 Honor and legacy

 In 2004, she was awarded the Order of Luthuli in Bronze for her contributions to gender and racial equality and democracy.
 On the same year, she was also conferred by University of the Witwatersrand with a Doctor of Laws degree, honoris causa.

 After her death, in March 2013, her autobiography When Hope and History Rhyme was published.

+She was also awarded the Pravasi Bharatiya Samman, given to members of the Indian diaspora, by the Government of India.